-A network is two or more computers connected to each other so they can share resources
+A network is the connection of two or more computers so that information and resources can be shared.

 Online refers to a computer or user currently connected to a network or to the Internet.
 Online is often used to refer to resources available on the Internet.

-An acronym for Portable Document Format.
-PDF is a file type created by Adobe Systems, Inc. that allows fully formatted, high-resolution, PostScript documents to be downloaded and transferred without being able to be edited (unless you have a full Adobe Acrobat software licence).
-It is read using free software called Acrobat Reader.
+A Portable Document Format (PDF) is a file type created by Adobe Systems, Inc. that allows fully formatted, high-resolution, PostScript documents to be downloaded and transferred without being able to be edited (unless you have a full Adobe Acrobat software licence).
+A PDF can be read using free software called Acrobat Reader and other PDF readers.

-Ppm stands for Pages Per Minute and is used generally when measuring the speed of printers.
+Pages Per Minute (PPM) generally refers to the speed of a printer.

 The processor is the brain behind your computer.
 It is responsible for performing calculations and tasks that make programs work.
 The faster the processor, the quicker programs can process computations.

-A protocol is the standard or set of rules that two computers use to communicate with each other.
+A protocol is the standard or set of rules that computers and other devices use when communicating with one another.

 Random Access Memory (RAM) is usually referred to as a computer's "memory" - meaning that it stores information that is used by running programs and applications.
 More memory lets you run more applications at the same time without degrading your system's performance.

 Indicates the number of dots (or pixels) that make up an image on a screen or printer.
 It is denoted in dpi (dots pre inch).
 The higher the resolution, the finer and smoother the images appear when displayed at a given size.